 - An affidavit or a certificate from a physician stating that the vaccination would be injurious to the health and well-being of the student or stating that the vaccination has been declined for reasons of conscience.
 Contact Residential Living and Learning for help obtaining the affidavit.

 The Counseling Center provides free services to currently enrolled university students.
-Counselors are available to listen, lend support and help students meet the daily challenges of college life.
+Counselors are available to listen, lend support, and help students meet the daily challenges of college life.
 Programs and services are offered that will help to maximize students' potential for academic and personal success.
 Services include individual, couples, and group counseling, consultation and referral, crisis intervention, and educational outreach.
-Also available to students are legal advising, psychiatric evaluation, sand tray therapy, and a relaxation room with biofeedback and massage chairs.
+Also available to students are legal advising, psychiatric evaluation, sand tray therapy, and biofeedback, as well as and a relaxation room with four massage chairs.
 The Counseling Center is a warm and welcoming environment.
 Confidentiality is respected and counseling records are not included as part of a student's academic record.
 For more information about services or to schedule an appointment, come by the Counseling Center in the Halladay Student Services Building, #204, or call 903-886-5145.
 We encourage all students to take advantage of the services the Counseling Center has to offer.
 Sometimes a little help can make a big difference.

 Residential Living and Learning at Texas A&M University-Commerce offers a variety of living environments: traditional residence halls, suite-style residence halls, single student apartments, and family housing apartments.

-Single student and family housing includes cable and utility services, central heat/air-conditioning and continuous maintenance service.
-The hall designated for family housing also offers furnished or unfurnished apartments.
+All student and family housing includes cable and utility services, central laundry facilities for each area, heat/air-conditioning, are fully furnished and have continuous maintenance service.

-Residential Living and Learning strives to create a living-learning environment in each residence hall that will enable each resident to succeed academically and developmentally.
+Residential Living and Learning strives to create a living-learning environment in each residence hall that will enable each resident to succeed academically and to find their home within the University community.
 Residential Living and Learning is located on the first floor of the Halladay Student Services Building, Suite 100.

 The nationally accredited, four-star designated Children's Learning Center is located on campus and serves children six weeks to five years of age.
 The CLC also offers an after-school and summer KID CAMP program for children ages 6-12 years of age.
-The Children's Learning Center provides the latest in curricula and educational play experiences and now offers a Nature Learning Environment which allows for outside gardening and working in the outdoors to learn about nature.
+The Children's Learning Center provides the latest in curricula and educational play experiences and now offers a Nature Learning Environment, which allows for gardening, classes outside and learning about nature.
 The CLC prides itself on exceptional, quality care in an academic environment.